How to become a midwife in the UK

 Some universities also offer short CPD courses.
 These courses are usually delivered in a number of ways including face-to-face teaching and online learning.

 Some midwives choose to work abroad after qualification.
-At present, midwives seeking work in another EU or EEA country will need to register with the relevant EU registration authority.
-Midwives who wish to work outside of the EU will need to register with the relevant licensing authority or registration board.
+Midwives seeking work in a country outside of the UK will need to request a certificate of current professional status (CCPS) which costs £34.
 Further information can be found on the NMC website.

 Organisations such as Médecins Sans Frontières (MSF) and Voluntary Service Overseas (VSO) offer opportunities for midwives to undertake humanitarian or development work abroad.
 These opportunities are often based in African and Asian countries, and typically require a minimum of 2 years’ post-qualification experience.